lbologna/hbp-sp6-guidebook/source/online_usecases/single_cell_building/hippocampus/nsg_job_manager/nsg_job_manager.rst

 |

-a job can be stored only if completed
+A job can be stored only if completed:

 .. container:: bsp-container-center